-Now when we are talking about beef back ribs, many of you in the smoking meat community know these as dinosaur bones or "dino bones" due to their huge size.
-You must know that these are a lot of bone and not a lot of meat per rib but then the flavor is very rich due to the high fat content so you probably wouldn't eat as many of these as you would say a much leaner baby back pork rib.
+This week we are talking about smoked beef back ribs and many of you in the smoking meat community know these as dinosaur bones or “dino bones” due to their huge size.
+You must know that these are a lot of bone and not a lot of meat per rib but then the flavor is very rich due to the high fat content so you probably wouldn’t eat as many of these as you would say a much leaner baby back pork rib.

 I have a process that I use to cook these which tends to get them really tender and renders out a lot of that fat..
 It is a method of smoking them directly on the grate for part of the time then transferring them to a pan for the remainder of the time.
 Keep reading and I will explain exactly how I do this.